Accelerating Global Engagement With Collaboration and Innovation

 The next decade will be characterized by intensified competition for talent, resources, and reputation among business schools.
 However, business schools share the common purpose of developing global managerial talent who can make organizations adaptable to change.
 To this end, business schools are encouraged to accelerate global engagement strategies on the foundations of collaboration and innovation.

-Rahul Choudaha is executive vice president of global engagement, research, and intelligence at StudyPortals.
+Rahul Choudaha is a global higher education strategist and analyst and executive vice president of global engagement and research at Studyportals.
+Follow him on Twitter @DrEducationBlog.